For Whom The Web Rocks

 In addition to this, at the cost of 5 victory points and both dice actions, you may purchase a Castle tile that was not taken from the depots in a previous round.

-If the Spielbox Rules are in play, the Spielbox logo will be shown to the top-right of the players boards, as shown on the right.
+If the Spielbox Rules are in play, the Spielbox logo will be shown to the top-left of the players boards, as shown on the right.
 The Castle-coloured box below the logo will show the number of Castles available for purchase.

 2nd Expansion - Four Extra Tiles